 Computer Science Employers in Oregon

-- eBay: eBay is an ecommerce marketplace with a mobile software development center in Portland that was created after the buyout of the Critical Path software firm in 2010.
-The center is actively seeking software developers.
-The Portland office also has openings for full stack engineers, senior UX designers, and senior software engineers.
+- eBay: An ecommerce marketplace with a mobile software development center in Portland, eBay was established after the buyout of the Critical Path software firm in 2010.
+The Portland office often seeking software developers, full stack engineers, senior UX designers, and senior software engineers.

 Computer Science Programs in Oregon

-Many computer science schools in Oregon, including WGU and EOU, have popular online programs.
+Many computer science schools in Oregon, including Western Governors University (WGU) and Eastern Oregon University (EOU), host popular online programs.
 WGU is a fully online school, while EOU offers on-campus and online options.
-EOU's on-campus computer science programs feature small class sizes, which foster closer student-faculty relationships.
-Students receive access to a wide range of university equipment and resources, including state-of-the-art computer labs that are open 24/7.
-Oregon State University (OSU) also offers one of the most flexible computer science programs in Oregon.
-OSU’s school of electrical engineering and computer science awards online post-baccalaureate degrees in computer science.
-Students can earn a degree by completing one-, two-, three-, or four-year tracks.
-All programs require the same amount of credits (60) to graduate and have four start dates per year.
-OSU’s flexible degree track is perfect for working students with busy schedules.
+EOU's on-campus computer science programs feature small class sizes, which foster close student-faculty relationships.
+Students receive access to university equipment and resources, including state-of-the-art computer labs that are open 24/7.

 Types of Computer Science Degrees